billthefarmer/MarkdownView/README.md

 using CSS.

-The MarkdownView itself extends Android WebView and adds the necessary logic to parse Markdown (using MarkdownJ) and display the output HTML on the view.
+The MarkdownView itself extends Android WebView and adds the necessary logic to parse Markdown (using Commonmark) and display the output HTML on the view.

 ## Getting started